dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/26/sqlViews/dI68mLkP1wN/data.json?var=valueType:int

-The *valueType* variable will be subsituted with the *int* value, and the query will return data elements with int value type.
+The *valueType* variable will be substituted with the *int* value, and the query will return data elements with int value type.

 The variable parameter must contain alphanumeric characters only.
 The